-They may not mean to inflict harm on others, but harm (emotional) is the unintended consequences when people are ambitiously pursuing their goals.
+They may not mean to inflict harm on others, but harm (emotional) is the unintended consequence when people are ambitiously pursuing their goals.

-Due to the hardwiring of INTJs as analysts, they would handle manipulation as a tool to influence a specific outcome, positively.
+Due to the hardwiring of INTJs as analysts, they would positively handle manipulation as a tool to influence a specific outcome.

 The website 16 Personalities outlined that “Architects (INTJs) pride themselves on their minds.
 For them, nearly any situation can become an opportunity to expand their knowledge and hone their rational thinking skills.
 Thanks to this mindset, they can devise inventive solutions to even the most arduous of problems” (p.
 1).

 INTJs’ form of manipulation would be similar to legal analysis.
-An INTJ may discover a rarely used law that has not been repealed, and still remains on the books.
+An INTJ may discover a rarely used law that has not been repealed and remains on the books.